zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

    int pm_device_put(const struct device *dev);

-Marks the device as being released.
-This API asynchronously put the device to suspend state if not already in suspend state.
+Releases a device.
+This API asynchronously puts the device to suspend state if not already in suspend state if the usage count of this device reaches 0.

-The API returns 0 on success.
+Device drivers can monitor this operation to finish calling :c:func:`pm_device_wait`.

 Suspend Device synchronously API
 --------------------------------